fernandolsaraiva/hydrological-modeling-ai4good/README.md

 Our entire infrastructure is hosted on Heroku.
 This includes our PostgreSQL database, our main Streamlit application, and even our scraper, which runs continuously.
 Heroku provides a reliable and scalable cloud platform for our needs.
 Additionally, Heroku leverages AWS (Amazon Web Services) to ensure high availability and performance.

+The GitHub repository is linked to Heroku, so each new git push to the main branch automatically triggers a new deployment of the application.

 ## Project Structure
 ```
 .